davidson16807/sublime_contextual_move/README.md

 `Ctrl+IJKL` to move.
 Other keys toggle move behavior.
 You can move across characters, words, search results, tabs, and more.

 ## The Gist
 `Ctrl+IJKL` are contextual arrow keys.
-By default, they move the cursor one character at a time.
-Adding "Shift" will extend the selection.
+By default, they move the cursor one character.
+"Ctrl+shift+IJKL" will extend the selection.
+"Ctrl+alt+IJKL" will delete.

 If you open the command palette or an autocomplete dropdown, they'll move through the options just like regular arrow keys.